 The lobby is also where you’re introduced to the handy “Med-o-Matic” PDA.
 This quasi-futuristic contrivance acts as your interface, and lets you review test results, ask for hints, and crucially, fill out your S.O.A.P. for each patient.
 That checklist stands for Subjective, Objective, Analysis, and Plan, and you’ll be asked a few multiple choice questions at each stage of treatment.
 Subjective, for example, will be a brief quiz on what the patient just relayed to you regarding symptoms, medication, and medical history.
 The Med-o-Matic tracks your score at the top.
 Correct S.O.A.P. answers, along with only doing necessary actions, increase your patient’s score.

 Patient selected, you’re encouraged to make a stop by the Continuing Medical Education kiosk before leaving the lobby.
 This is the gateway that allows anyone without medical experience to effectively participate in what would otherwise be a stiff training simulator.
 You call up your patient’s basic issue (“hurt elbow,” “hit by car,” etc.) and will get some background and instruction on what to do next.
 If you want to take some notes, the CME will lay out precisely what you need to do in the Exam and Lab rooms.
-If you want to just wing it you can skip the CME entirely, at the risk of your score.
+It is literally describing your patient’s exact issue, down the side of the injury.
+If you want to just wing it, you can skip the CME entirely, at the risk of your score.

 Next stop is the exam room, where your patient lies on a table next to three drawers of instruments.
 The contents and placement of instruments randomizes between patients, but you’ll always have what you need available, mixed in with some red herrings.
 Instruments are used by clicking to pick them up, and then clicking again on the specific location on the patient (the Med-o-Matic helpfully labels what part you’re mousing over).
 This is where you’ll use stethoscopes to hear lung sounds, gloves to poke and prod, EKGs to measure heartbeats, and so forth.
 If you need help, the nurse can offer hints at the cost of your score.